MinishLab/model2vec/model2vec/train/README.md

 # F1: 0.439
 ```

-The scores are competetive with the popular [roberta-base-go_emotions](https://huggingface.co/SamLowe/roberta-base-go_emotions) model, while our model is orders of magnitude faster.
+The scores are competitive with the popular [roberta-base-go_emotions](https://huggingface.co/SamLowe/roberta-base-go_emotions) model, while our model is orders of magnitude faster.

 # Persistence